julianschuler/keyboards/concavum/README.md

 Finally, you can add the FPC cables to connect the interface and matrix PCBs of each half and slide the interface PCBs into their dedicated holders.

 ![Fully assembled keyboard](img/concavum-fully-assembled.jpg)
-*Fully assembled keyboard without bottom plates, on the left a half with the ATmega32u4 variant is shown, on the right the KB2040 variant can be seen.*
+*Fully assembled keyboard without bottom plates, on the left a half with the (now deprecated) ATmega32u4 variant is shown, on the right the KB2040 variant can be seen.*

 The keyboard can now be closed up by screwing on the bottom plate and attaching the rubber feet.

 ## Building the firmware
 ### Setting up QMK
 The firmware is powered by QMK, [install QMK](https://docs.qmk.fm/#/newbs_getting_started) if not already done.
-After the installation, it is necassary to add a simlink to the `qmk` subfolder of this repository to the QMK `keyboards` directory, for linux e.g by
+After the installation, it is necessary to add a symlink to the `qmk` subfolder of this repository to the QMK `keyboards` directory, for linux e.g by
 ```
 ln -s /path/to/concavum/qmk /path/to/qmk/keyboards/concavum
 ```